hrvoje200/hrvoje200/README.md

 - 👋 Hi, I’m @hrvoje200
 - 👀 I’m interested in Django
-- 🌱 I’m currently learning billing with classes and Apache + mod_wsgi deploy
+- 🌱 I’m currently learning billing with classes(class based views) in Django and Apache + mod_wsgi deploy
-- 💞️ I’m looking to collaborate on billing with classes and Appache + mod_wsgi or NGINX deploy
+- 💞️ I’m looking to collaborate on billing with classes in Django and Appache + mod_wsgi or NGINX deploy
 - 📫 How to reach me: write to me on hrvojesinkovic25@gmail.com

 <!---